The American Epic Sessions: Editing

 The editing style of the film was designed to feel like a dance between the camera and the musicians and was devised between editor, Dan Gitlin, and MacMahon.
 The use of cutaways were infrequently employed in favor of full takes of the musical performances, to make clear that the performances were live and unaltered.
 Before each performance, as the cutting head needle was lowered onto the disc, the production audio was replaced with a needle drop of the unadorned mono master disc recording.
 Tracking shots of the dark corridors of the studios accompanied by the audio of vintage performances recorded on the equipment, were used as a recurring theme in the film to signify trips into the past where original recordings of songs that are about to be recorded in the film are heard.
 These sequences were constructed to give the viewer an understanding of the music from the 1920s and 30s.

 Reception

 Release

 The film was previewed as a work in progress at film festivals around the world throughout 2016, including a Special Event at Sundance hosted by Robert Redford, SXSW, International Documentary Film Festival Amsterdam, Denver International Film Festival, Sydney Film Festival, and the London Film Festival.
-The film was completed in February 2017 and aired on PBS in the US and BBC in the UK in May and June 2017.
+The film was completed in February 2017 and aired on PBS in the US and BBC Four in the UK in May and June 2017.
 An NTSC DVD and Blu-ray of the series was released in the US in June 2017.